JCharante/food-api/README.md

 HTTPS clone URL: https://git.jetbrains.space/goodies/goodies/api.git

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+Times are stored in Prisma using the DateTime type and times are all UTC.

 ## Prerequisites